Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 One of the most interesting developments in the cordless vacuum market has been the changing definition of value.

 Historically, we often associated value with discounted premium models or older flagship vacuums that had fallen in price.
 More recently, however, we have seen growing demand for products that deliver most of the functionality consumers actually need without requiring premium-level spending.
-The Levoit LVAC-200 represents that shift extremely well.
+The Levoit LVAC-200 still represents that shift extremely well.

 Levoit LVAC-200 cordless vacuum displayed on a table with its product box in the background